Abhinay Berde

-Abhinay Berde (born 3 November 1997) is an Indian actor who works in Marathi films.
+Abhinay Laxmikant Berde (born 3 November 1997) is an Indian actor who works in Marathi films.
 The son of Marathi actor Laxmikant Berde, he made his debut with Ti Saddhya Kay Karte and won the Filmfare Award Marathi and the MFK Award for best debut (male).

 Early life and family

 Abhinay Berde was born on 3 November 1997 in Mumbai to Marathi film actor Laxmikant Berde and his wife Priya Arun.
 His sister Swanandi, is also an actress.
 He studied at Mithibai College in Vile Parle, Mumbai.

 Career

 Abhinay Berde started his acting career in 2017 with Ti Saddhya Kay Karte and won a Filmfare Award for Best Male Debut at the Filmfare Awards Marathi for his performance.
 His next film Ashi Hi Aashiqui release after three years in 2019, made by Sachin Pilgaonkar, also done Rampaat same year.
 Close To You was the first film directed by him, produced under the banner of Shrimant Entertainment, starring actress Rutuja Shinde.
 The film received positive response from audience.

 In 2022, he collaborate with Tejasswi Prakash in Mann Kasturi Re.
 Shristi Srivastav of DNP India praised his work in the film said "Abhinay Berde has a good appearance and performs well within the situation.
 He is yet to play a difficult role in his career, therefore the wait is still on."
 In 2023 he was seen in Bamboo as Chitamani Bhasme, alongside Vaishnavi Kalyankar, Shivaji Satam and Parth Bhalerao.
 He is joined Vishal Devrukhkar's Boyz franchise with Boyz 4.
 He was seen with Prathamesh Parab in Single, making their first film together.
+In April 2024, Berde made his Marathi theatre debut through Aajibai Jorat.

 In 2025, he starred in Subhodh Khanolkar's Dashavatar film.
+Then he acted in Vada Paav, and Uttar.